hatemalsawah/bookmarker-by-js/README.md

 # bookmarker-by-js
- project craeted by html , css and pure javascript
+ project created by html , css and javascript